Frank Kingdon-Ward: Biography

-A species of lizard, Calotes kingdonwardi, is named in his honor.
+A species of Asian lizard, Pseudocalotes kingdonwardi, is named in his honor.
 He is also commemorated in Ward's trogon, Harpactes wardi.

-He survived many accidents on his expeditions including being impaled on a bamboo spike, falling off a cliff (stopped by a tree growing from the cliff), lost for two days with no food, tent crushed by a tree in a storm, and he was close to the epicentre of an earthquake (registering 9.6 on the Richter magnitude scale) on 15 August 1950 during an expedition in Assam.
+He survived many accidents on his expeditions including hunger, extreme weather, slope slides and cliffhangers, becoming lost, roughing it with little shelter, altercations with indigenous Asians, and impalement.
+During an expedition in Assam, he was close to the epicentre of an earthquake (registering 8.6 on the Richter magnitude scale) on 15 August 1950.